 Carbohydrates are partially converted to glycogen, which is stored in your muscles to power your workout.
 "Fifty to 60 percent of energy used during one to four hours of continuous moderate to hard endurance activity is derived from carbohydrates," says Mangieri.

 There's nothing special about the many sports drinks, gels and energy bites on the market.
-But it is important to replace lost fluids and provide carbohydrates to maintain blood glucose levels while working out.
+But it is important to replace lost fluids as well as provide carbohydrates to maintain blood glucose levels while working out for longer than one hour.
 "Gels, energy bites or sports drinks can be an effective way to supply the body with energy, but they are not necessary.
 Real food will provide the same benefit as these pre-designed workout fuels," says Mangieri.

 For some athletes, eating solid food in the middle of a workout can cause digestive upset.
 In these cases, easily consumed sports gels, chews or drinks may help.
 "Food and fluid intake around workouts should be determined on an individual basis with consideration for an athlete's gastrointestinal tract tolerance, as well as duration and intensity of the workout," says Mangieri.

 Your body needs fuel to function, especially if you're asking it to run, jump, swim or lift weights.
-Don't skip breakfast.
+Don't skip breakfast before a morning workout.
 "Eating before exercise, as opposed to [exercising in] the fasted state, has been shown to improve exercise performance," says Mangieri.

 Eating in the morning helps replenish liver glycogen and steadies blood sugar levels.
 If it's hard to stomach solid food first thing in the morning, try a fruit smoothie, or a liquid meal supplement, and don't forget to hydrate before you exercise.